Xiao Meili: Bald Sisters

 On August 30, 2012, Xiao Meili and three friends, including Li Tingting and Liang Xiaowen, shaved their heads in public to protest against the lower college entrance exam scores required for male students compared to female students for admission into certain programs.
 They expressed their dissatisfaction about the ambiguous guidelines given by the Ministry of Education on the specific universities and programs approved to enforce a higher admission standard for women and their reasons for doing so.
 This campaign received support from three women who followed in shaving their heads, the Feminist Voices on the Chinese social media platform Sina Weibo, and various organizations who sent further applications to the Ministry of Education asking for the disclosure of this information and organized other activities raising awareness about the gender discrimination in university admission standards.
 In October 2012, the Ministry of Education issued a response disclosing the specific programs that can restrict admission based on gender are limited to three categories: specific professions (national defence, military, and public security), arduous majors (including mining and maritime), and gender-balanced programs (including broadcasting and non-universal languages).
-In May of 2013, the Ministry of Education set new regulations that prohibit university programs, excluding the three specific professions, from increasing the admission standard for women and refusing admission based on gender.
+In May 2013, the Ministry of Education set new regulations that prohibit university programs, excluding the three specific professions, from increasing the admission standard for women and refusing admission based on gender.